DataDog/hiring-engineers/zero2datadog/docs/docker.rst

 .. literalinclude:: ../docker/docker-compose.yaml

-For more complex arrangements of containers, such as testing the :term:APM features, the compose file can be much longer.
+For more complex arrangements of containers, such as testing the :term:`APM` features, the compose file can be much longer.

 .. literalinclude:: ../docker/ddtrace-compose.yaml